 Their accomplishments were substantial.
 Early presidents launched the college, expanded the academic program beyond agriculture and science, established general education requirements, and took key steps toward eventual university status.
 Later presidents supported athletic achievement, vastly strengthened enrollment, obtained favorable legislative budgets and support for a capital construction bond referendum, increased research grants and contracts, completed major construction projects, effectively faced massive state allocation cuts, and won bipartisan state legislative backing for a new medical school.
 Combined, George W. Lilley, John W. Heston, Enoch A. Bryan, Ernest O. Holland, Wilson M. Compton, C. Clement French, W. Glenn Terrell, Samuel H. Smith, V. Lane Rawlins, and Elson S.Floyd left a legacy that makes the Cougar Nation proud.

 Illustrations / research notes / index / 256 pages (2019)

-For the limited edition hardbound, only 125 will be printed.
-Each collectible volume will be numbered and signed by current WSU President Kirk H. Schulz and WSU Regent Scott E. Carson.
+For the limited edition hardbound, only 125 were printed, with each collectible volume numbered and signed by current WSU President Kirk H. Schulz and WSU Regent Scott E. Carson.